Synopsis of a Unified Theory for All Forces and Matter

+Note that the index $\eta$ doubles the total number of elementary fermions, which however is halved by the restriction of definite $\mathcal{M}_{9+1}$ chirality in our theory.
+This leaves the total number of elementary fermions invariant.
+Now each family of matter fermions is labeled by one of the three $SU(2)$ gauge fields (as well as the corresponding Higgs field) after symmetry breaking of the $SU(2)$ symmetry.
+The SM symmetry $SU(3)\times SU(2)\times U(1)$ can be obtained if symmetry breaking $SU(4)\rightarrow SU(3)\times U(1)$\ occurs in our theory.
+The resulting SM is informationally incomplete and effectively has $16-(8+3+1)=4$ matter fermions dark to the $SU(3)\times SU(2)\times U(1)$ gauge fields.
+The SM symmetry might of course arise when $\mathcal{M}_{6}$ is a coset space; for details see, e.g., \cite{KK-rev}.

-\textit{Conclusions and discussions}.---To summarize, insisting on the informational-completeness trinary description of nature, we have described very briefly, with details to be given elsewhere, a unified theory for all forces and matter.
-Seen from our discussion, the following two facts are strictly related or even mutually explained, namely, (1) matter fermions have three families, each having 15 independent matter fermions, and (2) spacetime is $(9+1)$-dimensional and displays entanglement-driven symmetry breaking from $SO(9,1)$ down to $SO(3,1)\times SO(6)$.
+\textit{Conclusions and discussions}.---To summarize, insisting on the information-complete trinary description of nature, we have described very briefly a unified theory for all forces and matter.
+Seen from our discussion, the following two facts are strictly related or even mutually explained, namely, (1) matter fermions have three families, each having 16 independent matter fermions, and (2) spacetime is $(9+1)$-dimensional and displays entanglement-driven symmetry breaking from $SO(9,1)$ down to $SO(3,1)\times SO(6)$.
 The latter fact in turn explains why the observed spacetime is $\mathcal{M}_{3+1}$ and the gauge group for matter fermions is $SO(6)$.
-The informational-completeness trinary description of our theory naturally arises, thus demonstrating that the overall picture is consistent with our previous insistence on the informational completeness.
+The information-complete trinary description of our theory naturally arises, thus demonstrating that the overall picture is consistent with our previous insistence on the information-completeness.